holycrap872/ucls-ml-ai/CourseMaterial/00_introduction/03_turing_test/lesson_plan.md

     - Disallow that "type" of question and try again
         - Will eventually have list of types of questions that are disallowed
             - e.g., Doesn't know the name of the teacher -> no local context q's
-- Go over list of types of questions and try to descibe why AI struggles with each
+- Go over list of types of questions and try to describe why AI struggles with each

 ### Extensions (if have time)